Cartan subgroups in connected locally compact groups: Cartan subalgebras

 A Lie algebra is said to be pro-nilpotent if it is a projective limit of nilpotent Lie algebras.
 A {\it Cartan subalgebra} of a pro-Lie algebra is a closed pro-nilpotent subalgebra that agrees with its own normaliser (see Definition 7.88 of \cite{HoMo2} for details, and for its existence see Theorem 7.93 of \cite{HoMo2}).

-In the following theorem, we prove that Lie algebra of a Cartan subgroup exists and it is a Cartan subalgebra as defined in \cite{HoMo2}.
+In the following theorem, we prove that the Lie algebra of a Cartan subgroup exists and it is a Cartan subalgebra as defined in \cite{HoMo2}.
 Moreover, there is a one-to-one correspondence between Cartan subgroups and Cartan subalgebras.
-We will also show that every Cartan subalgebra of $\mathcal G$ is nilpotent.
-For a locally compact group $G$, we denote the Lie algebra $L(G)$ of $G$ by $\G$ and $L(G_\ap)$ by $\G_\ap$.
+We will also show that every Cartan subalgebra of $L(G)$ is nilpotent.

 \begin{theorem} Let $G$ be a connected locally compact group with the Lie algebra $\G$.
 Let $C$ be a Cartan subgroup of $G$.
-Then the Lie algebra $L(C)$ of $C$ is a Cartan subalgebra of $\G$.
+Then the Lie algebra $L(C)$ of $C$ is a Cartan subalgebra of $L(G)$.
 Moreover, $L(C)$ is nilpotent.
-Conversely, given a Cartan subalgebra $\mathcal C$ of $\mathcal G$ there exists a unique Cartan subgroup $C$ of $G$ whose Lie algebra is $\mathcal C$.
-In particular, all Cartan subalgebras of $\G$ are nilpotent. \end{theorem}
+Conversely, given a Cartan subalgebra $\mathcal C$ of $L(G)$, there exists a unique Cartan subgroup $C$ of $G$ whose Lie algebra is $\mathcal C$.
+In particular, all Cartan subalgebras of $L(G)$ are nilpotent. \end{theorem}